 Bearing in mind the seriousness of the offence herein, consideration of the aggravating and mitigating factors of the offence had above, consideration of the mitigating circumstances of the Convict had above, the applicable legal principles and the legally-acceptable considerations discussed above, we find that the Convict herein does not deserve a death penalty, since, in our most-considered opinion, he does not fall in the category of the 'worst of murderers' (see the Payenda Case, supra).
 And it was held in the Payenda Case (supra) that a convict who must be given a life term should be one who only marginally fails to reach the threshold of the category of the 'worst of murderers'.
 In the present matter, we, again, find that the Convict herein does not deserve life imprisonment, because, in our most-considered opinion, he does not marginally fail to reach the threshold of the category of the 'worst of murderers', him being way below that.

-Instead, we find that a custodial sentence of 37 years is apposite herein.
-On the foregoing, this Court hereby sentences the Convict, Charles Tseka, to 37 years' imprisonment with hard labour, with effect from the date of arrest.
+Instead, we find that a custodial sentence of 42 years is apposite herein.
+On the foregoing, this Court hereby sentences the Convict, Binny Thifu (as named in the aforesaid judgment of the Supreme Court) or Binwell Thifu (as named in the present proceedings), to 42 years' imprisonment with hard labour, with effect from the date of arrest.